SHASIANAND/Pharmacy-Management-using-Mongodb/README.md

 # Pharmacy-Management-using-Mongodb

 This is a simple Pharmacy Management System created using MongoDB.

-The system is composed of three main collections: drugs, customers, and orders.
+The system is composed of three main collections:

+           1)drugs,
+           2)customers, and
+           3)orders.

-The drugs collection stores information about the drugs available in the pharmacy, including the name, description, quantity, and price.
-The customers collection stores information about the customers, including their name, email, phone number, and address.
+The drugs collection stores information about the drugs available in the pharmacy, including

+            1)name,
+            2)description,
+            3)quantity, and
+            4)price.

+The customers collection stores information about the customers, including

+            1)name,
+            2)email,
+            3)phone number, and
+            4)address.

-The orders collection stores information about the orders placed by customers, including the date, customer ID, items purchased (drug ID and quantity), and total price.
+The orders collection stores information about the orders placed by customers, including
+            1)date,
+            2)customer ID,
+            3)items purchased (drug ID and quantity), and 4)total price.

 # Installation